 In the days of Francis I and his son, the nobles feared the expense of court service and those who had court duties established the custom of serving by quarters, which left them for nine months in the cheap abundance of the manor.
 The King's household had only one hundred and sixty officers.
 But from the reign of his son there was a steady increase in this roll of courtiers up to its apogee under Louis XVI when the household of the King was four thousand and of each prince of the royal family two thousand.
-As the gentry began to feel the attraction of court life, many of them tired of an isolation where they were "free as the Doge of Venice" and gave mortgages to enable them to carry their "mills, forests and meadows on their backs."
-They became avid for court appointments as the court became larger and larger, until, as one of them said, his fellows were "chasing offices like swallows after flies."
+As the gentry began to feel the attraction of court life, many of them tired of an isolation where they were "free as the Doge of Venice" and gave mortgages to enable them to carry their "mills. forests and meadows on their backs."
+They became avid for court appointments as the court became larger and larger, until, as one of them said, his fellows were "chasing offices like swallows after flies."2 south of the Loire and in the populous and wealthy province of Normandy.

-The Calvinist preachers, outside of very limited areas, never had very much success among the peasants.
-They first found a hearing in the towns, beginning among the humbler artisans and gradually spreading their doctrines in many places among the higher burghers' families whose members were apt to be chosen to civic offices.
-Their influence then extended rapidly among the gentry, especially south of the Loire and in the populous and wealthy province of Normandy.
 Even with so brief a description of the character and life of that class of the population, it requires but little imagination to see how quickly formidable armies could be raised among the lords of the manor and their sons and servitors, embittered by long persecution and sometimes maddened by the loss of a friend or relative in the frequent mob massacres of the orthodox peasants or superstitious city proletariats, which so often preceded the outbreaks of the intermittent civil war.
-As the rallying word spread from manor to manor, the horses were saddled, the arms taken down from the wall, purses filled from the strong box under the master's bed and, in little groups of relatives or neighbors, the elements of what was probably the best cavalry then in the world, filled with a reckless native courage and leavened with veterans of the old wars, flowed rapidly from all directions toward the mustering place.
-In this way a single gentleman of the south travelling from château to château raised over five hundred cavaliers during his journey, and on one occasion, at the call of Coligny and his brothers, three thousand horsemen mustered in six days.
+As the rallving word spread from manor to manor, the horses were saddled, the arms taken down from the wall, purses filled from the strong box under the master's bed and, in little groups of relatives or neighbors, the elements of what was probably the best cavalry then in the world, filled with a reckless native courage and leavened with veterans of the old wars, flowed rapidly from all directions toward the mustering place.
+In this way a single gentleman of the south travelling from château to château raised over five hundred cavaliers during his journey, and on one occasion, at the call of Coligny and his brothers, three thousand horsemen mustered in six days.1